All Marathon factions and how contracts work

 - Rank-up rewards: Consumables, NuCaloric Salvage items, and Implants

-- Armory offerings: Consumables and Implants
+- Armory offerings: Consumables that heal and remove status effects, Self-Revives, Shields, and Implants

 Traxus

-- How to gain reputation: Complete Traxus contracts, loot arms lockers, tool carts, and transport drones, destroy UESC drones, complete Convoy and Lockdown events, and exfil with Traxus valuables
+- How to gain reputation: Complete Traxus contracts; loot Arms Lockers, Tool Carts, and Transport Drones; destroy UESC drones; complete Convoy and Lockdown events; and exfil with Traxus valuables

 - Armory offerings: Weapons and mods of all kinds